humansensinglab/Generalizable-Human-Gaussians/CUSTOM_DATASET.md

 5. Create the dataset split files (.txt) and place them under `$ROOT/datasets/THuman`.
-You can check the dataset split files for GHG for reference.
+You can refer to the dataset split files for GHG as a reference.
 The train split file can be downloaded [here](https://1drv.ms/t/s!Aq9xVNM_DjPG5TxZr5_kqBheaENR?e=cdkcaM).
 The test split can be downloaded [here](https://1drv.ms/t/s!Aq9xVNM_DjPG5TtjUHtwVNegpv05?e=xiUl6e).